 In all cases of withdrawal, either voluntarily or otherwise, applications should be made in writing to the headteacher.
-If approved, refunds will be processed by the school.
+If approved, refunds will be processed via the original method of payment.

 The schools reserve the right not to refund costs where a pupil is withdrawn from an activity by the schools because of a pupil's breach of the school's behaviour policy.